 - Central disc protrusion — The bulge pushes toward the center of the spinal canal and the spinal cord.

 - Lateral disc protrusion — The bulge pushes toward the left or right of the spinal canal, where it can pinch nerve roots that branch off the spinal cord.

 - Paracentral disc protrusion — The bulge pushes near the center of the spinal canal, where it can pinch the spinal cord and nerve roots.

-- Posterolateral disc protrusion – the bulge pushes toward the back and left, or back and right, side of the spinal canal, which can pinch nerve roots
+- Posterolateral disc protrusion — The bulge pushes toward the back and left, or back and right, side of the spinal canal, and can pinch nerve roots.

 - The application of heat or ice